Updated: Feb 26

 That's it folks

-Join me next week when I stretch out my imagination, fiddle with black holes and explore that sexy colour red.
+Join me next week when I stretch out my imagination, fiddle with black holes and explore that sexy colour red, all while showing you how to create your very own cute as hell Baby bugs.

 But if you can't wait, here is where it all began with Week 1.